Mid-Hudson Bridge: Description

 The bridge is 3,000 ft long with a clearance of 135 ft above the Hudson.
 At opening, it was the sixth-longest suspension bridge in the world.
 The chief engineer was Polish immigrant Ralph Modjeski, who had previously engineered the strengthening of the nearby Poughkeepsie Railroad bridge.
 Primary contractor was the American Bridge Company of Ambridge, Pennsylvania with steel from Carnegie.
 The span contains stiffening trusses intentionally constructed on top of the deck instead of below the deck.

 The bridge carries three lanes of US 44 and NY 55 and a pedestrian/bicycle walkway over the Hudson.
 The bridge allows connections to US 9 on the east side, and US 9W to the west.
-The center lane is generally closed, except for rush hour traffic eastbound from 6am to 9am, and westbound from 3pm to 6pm.
+The center lane is generally closed, except for rush hour traffic eastbound from 6 am to 9 am, and westbound from 3 pm to 6 pm.
 The center lane is also occasionally opened when work is being done on either side of the bridge.
 Five lane signals (referred to as "gantries" by NYSBA) indicate which lanes are open for travel.
 Approaches on either side of the bridge are four lanes, causing a bottleneck going onto the one- or two-lane span.
 The bridge has a computer-controlled LED decorative lighting system attached to the suspension cables, allowing the bridge to be decorated for Christmas (red, green) or the Fourth of July (red, white, and blue), and for other holidays.